IVA High School

 *HUMANITIES: SELF & SOCIETY

 “Humanities: Self and Society” is a year-long, co-taught English course with a decidedly philosophical bent.
 Guided by CA common core English standards, we will explore values, how our values shape us, where our values come from, and how our values affect our interactions with the world.
 Through reading, writing, analysis, discussion, and project development, we will explore our own values and those of our communities.
-We will do so by engaging with units such as:

 In exploring these topics, students will deepen their reading comprehension, develop their abilities as writers, conduct analysis of multiple sources, engage in relevant and meaningful socratic discussions, and explore philosophical questions that grow from our exploration as a learning community.